bioxfu/BS-Seq2/README.md

 ### 4. Rename the raw data
 ```
+# if some samples are sequenced by multiple runs
+# dry run to check if mv command is correct
+./script/combine_multiple_runs.sh --dry-run
+# then do it
+./script/combine_multiple_runs.sh

 # dry run to check if mv command is correct
 ./script/rename_rawdata.sh --dry-run
 # then do it
 ./script/rename_rawdata.sh
 ```